Bionic-AI-Solutions/AgenticMultimodalRAG/docs/README.md

 ## License

-This project is open source and available for both personal and commercial use.
-You may use, modify, and distribute the software and its derivatives, provided that visible credit is given to **Salil Kadam** as the original author in both the source code and any public-facing documentation, websites, or user interfaces.
+This project is licensed under the Attribution Assurance License (AAL).

+You may use, modify, and distribute this software for personal or commercial purposes, provided that visible credit is given to **Salil Kadam** as the original author in both the source code and any public-facing documentation, websites, or user interfaces, as required by the license.

 See the [LICENSE](../LICENSE) file for the full license text and terms.